A Blog Written By Skaters for Skaters

 Stomp, stomp stomp go the joggers feet pounding against the ground.
 Compared to the swift motion and glide of roller skating, running is not the best form of exercise or rehab for bringing your lower body back to full strength.

+What does roller skating do for your body?
 Not only is roller skating one of the most popular forms of exercise, burning 350-600 calories per hour (depending on weight) and having fun while doing it, but it has become a common form of rehab for strengthening knees and legs after surgery.

 After you kiss your cast and crutches goodbye, look no further than a pair of roller skates to restore your joint strength and increase muscular mobility.